-There is no denying that zebras are without a doubt one of the most exotic and stunning horse species, but let us reexamine two questions that haunt many idle minds in more detail:
+There is no denying that zebras are one of the most exotic and breathtaking horse species, but there are also plenty of questions about these beautiful animals.

 1) Are zebras white with black stripes or black with white stripes?

 2) What is the purpose of having such a peculiar pattern on their bodies?

 Look no further because researchers have finally landed on some answers!

 In the Medieval era, people believed that zebras had white bodies with black stripes.
 The proof of this hypothesis lay in the fact that they had white underbellies.
 This makes logical sense; white is a lighter color; it would be the base to a darker black.

 However, recent studies prove the opposite: zebras are actually black with white stripes!